mbkizil/Generate-Camera-Trajectory/README.md

 ## What is this?

-A toolkit for authoring camera (and scene-object) motion: pick a motion primitive, shape it with a handful of continuous sliders, and get a clean, exportable 3D trajectory — one carefully handcrafted shot, or a large batch of independent variations sampled under ranges *you* control.
+A toolkit for authoring camera (and scene-object-human) motion: pick a motion primitive, shape it with a handful of continuous sliders, and get a clean, exportable 3D trajectory — one carefully handcrafted shot, or a large batch of independent variations sampled under ranges *you* control.

-It reimplements the trajectory-generation logic behind [**LAMP**](https://cyberiada.github.io/LAMP/)'s language-driven motion DSL for direct, LLM-free human use — continuous sliders instead of categorical tiers, purpose-built interactive apps instead of a script.
+It reimplements the trajectory-generation logic behind CVPR'26 paper [**LAMP**](https://cyberiada.github.io/LAMP/)'s language-driven motion DSL and [**Auteur**](https://cyberiada.github.io/Auteur/)'s human-centric DSL for direct, LLM-free human use — continuous sliders instead of categorical tiers, purpose-built interactive apps instead of a script.

+> **Note:** This repository focuses on automatic camera-trajectory generation for general research purposes.
+For text-conditioned trajectory generation using LLMs, please refer to the original repositories: [LAMP](https://github.com/mbkizil/LAMP) · [Auteur](https://cyberiada.github.io/Auteur/).

 ## Use cases